oracle-cne/ocne/doc/experimental/introduction.md

 ***NOTE***
 Verrazzano CAPI is not supported in Oracle Cloud Native Environment 2.0.
-If you have an Oracle Cloud Native Environment 1.7 CAPI cluster then you will need to recreated it with Oracle Cloud Native Environment 2.0 CLI.
+If you have an Oracle Cloud Native Environment 1.7 CAPI cluster then you will need to recreate it with Oracle Cloud Native Environment 2.0 CLI.

 The **acceptance criteria** for this phase being done follows: